Tams03/CS-Projects/YouTube-Companion/README.md

 ---

-## Demo / Instructions
+## src
-- Access the interactive demo page via the provided [Link](https://appapppy-youtube-companion.streamlit.app/).
+- Access the interactive src via the provided [Link](https://appapppy-youtube-companion.streamlit.app/).
 - **Instructions to use the demo:**
   **1.** Open the demo page in your web browser
   **2.** Choose one of the three actions: Get Channel Data, Compare Channels, or Suggest a Channel